-The university's policy in response to FERPA is printed in the Student Handbook under the section entitled Release & Disclosure of Information From Student Records.
+The university's policy in response to FERPA is printed in the Student Handbook (sections 9.6-9.8) under the section entitled Release & Disclosure of Information From Student Records.
 FERPA requires that a student's education records must:

-1.) not be disclosed to persons who do not meet the strict definition of a school official who has a legitimate educational interest in the records (or others explicitly granted access under the law), and

-2.) be made available within 45 days to the student for inspection and review.
+- 1. Not be disclosed to persons who do not meet the strict definition of a school official who has a legitimate educational interest in the records (or others explicitly granted access under the law), and - be made available within 45 days to the student for inspection and review